Medical questions & health advice by board certified doctors

+I think this is a problem that your primary care physician can find a solution to.
+It may be that the hormonal changes that are occurring the week before your period is making you more sensitive to pain, or allowing more pain producing hormones to be produced.
+Either way, you perceive it as your arthritis getting worse.
+I usually recommend scheduling Acetaminophen (Tylenol) throughout the day so that you stay ahead of the pain from osteoarthritis.
+Near the time of your period, you may respond better to non-steroidal anti-inflammatory drugs (NSAIDS).
+You may not be responding to ibuprofen because you are not taking enough.
+You should talk to your doctor about what the best dose is right for your situation.
 I suggest that you schedule an appointment with your primary care physician.
 He or she can discuss you symptoms and detail and perform a thorough musculoskeletal physical exam.
 From there, you can discuss treatments.
 I think you doctor will likely initially recommend NSAIDs like ibuprofen for the pain you get right around your period, but you may need a prescription strength.
 In addition, you may need to consider using an oral contraceptive which can help regulate these hormones that may be playing a role.

 Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
 If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.